Elementary school (grades K-5) · Benton, AR

 How many students attend Hurricane Creek Elementary?

 Hurricane Creek Elementary has 435 students enrolled.
-It is a elementary school in BENTON, AR.
+It is an elementary school in Benton, AR.

 What is the student-teacher ratio at Hurricane Creek Elementary?